INTEGRATED DESIGN 2 - 2022/3

 Prerequisites / Co-requisites

 Completion of the normal progression requirements from FHEQ Level 4 on a degree course in Civil Engineering.

 Integrated Design 2 comprises both conceptual and detailed design.
 The first assignment consists of the conceptual design of a complex civil works.
 It involves environmental and civil engineering, for example, soil mechanics, material selection, hydraulics and water/wastewater quality engineering.
 The second assignment is the detailed design of the scheme proposed within the conceptual design, including hydraulics, water/wastewater quality engineering, soil mechanics and structures.
-The first assignment is an individual submission and the majority of marks are awarded for individual effort.
-For the second assignment, a well-planned and organised team work is required and peer assessment reflects the individual’s contribution to the project.
+For both assignments well-planned and organised teamwork is required and peer assessment reflects the individual’s contribution to the project.